mikaelahonen/notebook/README.md

 Clone this github repository to your computer.

 The only requirement is that you have Python 3 installed on you computer.
+The code has been tested only with Python 3.6.

 ## Preparation
 Set options in `opt` array in `run.py` file of this repository.

 New line characters
-- `</br>` for html
+- `<br/>` for html
 - `\n` for Linux
 - `\r` for Windows
 ```python